mdelaosa/TFM_UNIR/README.md

 - Ingredients that can be manipulated on the cutting board: *strawberry*, *banana* and *apple*.
 - Steps:
 	- 1. To put the strawberry, banana or apple on the cutting board, the player will have to hold one of these ingredients, approach the cutting board and press: `Left Ctrl` or `Right Ctrl`.
 	- 2. To cut: press the `E` or `Enter` keys.
-The keys must be pressed until the kneading process is completed.
+The keys must be pressed until the cutting process is completed.
 A blue progress bar will appear indicating the time remaining for the process to complete.
-If the player does not finish the process, they can continue mixing at any time.
+If the player does not finish the process, they can continue cutting at any time.
 	- 3. To get the cut fruit, the player can go with an empty bowl or without anything, approach the cutting board and press the keys: `Left Ctrl` or `Right Ctrl`.